zapman449/monitorama_2016_notes/Wed06__Building.Twitter’s.Next-Gen.Alerting.System__by_Megan.Kanne.Justin.Nguyen.Dan.Sotolongo.md

     * Scaleable
     * Robust
     * realtime
-* Not respnsible for each teams monitoring, just the system they use.
+* Not responsible for each teams monitoring, just the system they use.
     * not the watchers on the wall
     * just the wall
 * Manhattan KV Store (never heard of it)